 The present study was conducted on a total of 16 heart specimens, comprising 8 Gaddi sheep and 8 Gaddi goats, irrespective of sex.
-All specimens were collected from apparently healthy adult animals at local slaughter houses in the Palampur region of Himachal Pradesh.
+All specimens were collected from apparently healthy adult (mention age) animals at local slaughter houses in the Palampur region of Himachal Pradesh.
 Immediately after collection, the hearts were thoroughly scrubbed and washed under running tap water to remove blood clots and tissue debris.
 Gross examination was performed to assess external features and morphological differences between the two species.
 For biometrical analysis, various instruments were employed, including a metric scale, a non-stretchable nylon thread for curved measurements and a digital Vernier caliper with a resolution of 0.01 mm and accuracy of ± 0.03 mm.
 The recorded measurements were subjected to routine statistical analysis.
 The data were expressed as Mean ± Standard Error (S.E.) for comparative evaluation between Gaddi sheep and goats.

 Results and discussion